Complexity and numerical experiments of a new adaptive generic proximal bundle method: Complexity analysis

-where $\underline \lambda$, $d_0$, and $\bar t$ are respectively given in \eqref{deflbar}, \eqref{defd0}, and \eqref{deftbar}. \end{theorem} \begin{proof} To bound the number of iterations to get an an $\bar \varepsilon$-optimal solution of \eqref{eq:ProbIntro2}, recall that we have grouped the inner iterations in cycles and the cycles in stages.
+where $\underline \lambda$, $d_0$, and $\bar t$ are respectively given in \eqref{deflbar}, \eqref{defd0}, and \eqref{deftbar}. \end{theorem} \begin{proof} To bound the number of iterations to get an an $\bar \varepsilon$ optimal solution of \eqref{eq:ProbIntro2}, recall that we have grouped the inner iterations in cycles and the cycles in stages.
 Therefore if $T_1$ is the maximal number of stages, if $T_2$ is the maximal number of cycles in a stage, and if $T_3$ is the maximal number of iterations in a cycle, the complexity of Adaptive GPB is $T_1 T_2 T_3$.
-By Theorem \ref{thouter}, we have
+By Theorem \ref{thouter}, $T_1$ is given by (\ref{eq:T1}).
+We also have that $T_2$ is 1 plus the maximal number of consecutive bad cycles.
+By Lemma \ref{lemk2b}-\eqref{k2bound} we have that this quantity $T_2$ is given by (\ref{eq:T2}).
+Finally, by Proposition \ref{propmaxgpb}, $T_3$ is given by (\ref{eq:T3}).